Logo

 Since 1881, the Westfries Museum has been housed in the former Statencollege: a national monument dating from 1632 in the heart of the historic port city of Hoorn.
 The monumental premises give the museum its special character.
 Together, the collection and the building tell the story of the cultural history of Hoorn and the region of West Friesland, focusing on the most exciting period of that history, namely the 17th century.
 Just like in our temporary exhibitions, we like to let the present interact with the past.

-Museum closed for restoration, renovation and renewal
+Restoration, renovation and renewal

-The museum is closed for a long period of time due to an extensive restoration, more sustainable design and renewal of the monumental buildings.
 After that, everyone will be welcome in the renovated museum, including visitors with reduced mobility.
-Then, a new basement will provide space for temporary exhibitions, among other things, a freely accessible area with food and beverage facilities will be created and you can get inspired by a new museum concept.
+Then, among other things, a freely accessible area with food and beverage facilities will be created and you can get inspired by a new museum concept.

 We will maintain the monumental power of the building in the renewed museum.
 We will also continue to tell the story of the cultural history of Hoorn and West Friesland, focusing on the 17th century.
 But we will then be telling that story from different perspectives from more than 20 story rooms, each with its own theme and atmosphere.
 This way, we will be in line with the questions society is asking about the past today.